 Singapore Airlines Boeing 777-300ER

 You can only book long haul premium cabin award space using Singapore’s own Krisflyer miles.
 Fortunately you can transfer Chase, Citibank, American Express and Starwood points to Singapore Airlines.
-It’s one of my favorite uses of points from the Chase Sapphire Reserve and Chase Sapphire Preferred cards.
+It’s one of my favorite uses of points from the Chase Sapphire Preferred card.

 Singapore’s Los Angeles – Tokyo flight is wide open with saver award availability for two passengers in first class.